Surya (2004 film)

-Surya is a 2004 Bengali action film directed by Haranath Chakraborty.
-The film features actors Prosenjit Chatterjee and Anu Chowdhury in the lead roles.
-The film was a remake of the 2002 Telugu film Aadi.
+Surya is a 2004 Bengali-language action film co-written and directed by Haranath Chakraborty.
+It stars Prosenjit Chatterjee, Ranjit Mallick and Anu Chowdhury in the lead roles.
+The movie is a remake of the 2002 Telugu movie Aadi.

+Plot

+Ashok, a businessman, provides shelter to Mahim Halder who kills him and takes over his property.
+Later, Ashok's son, Surjo, sets out to avenge his father's death.